numenta/nupic.torch/README.md

 [![CircleCI](https://circleci.com/gh/numenta/nupic.torch.svg?style=svg)](https://circleci.com/gh/numenta/nupic.torch)

-The Numenta Platform for Intelligent Computing (**NuPIC**) is a machine intelligence platform that applies biologically-inspired constraints as defined in [Why Neurons Have Thousands of Synapses, A Theory of Sequence Memory in Neocortex](https://numenta.com/neuroscience-research/research-publications/papers/why-neurons-have-thousands-of-synapses-theory-of-sequence-memory-in-neocortex/), which includes [*Spatial Pooling*](https://numenta.com/resources/biological-and-machine-intelligence/spatial-pooling-algorithm/).

-For more information, see [HTM School](http://numenta.org/htm-school/) or join [HTM Forum](https://discourse.numenta.org/c/engineering/machine-learning).

 This library integrates selected neuroscience principles from Hierarchical Temporal Memory (HTM) into the [pytorch](https://pytorch.org/) deep learning platform.
 The current code aims to replicate how sparsity is enforced via Spatial Pooling, as defined in the paper [*How Could We Be So Dense?
 The Benefits of Using Highly Sparse Representations*](https://arxiv.org/abs/1903.11257).

+For detail on the neuroscience behind these theories, read [Why Neurons Have Thousands of Synapses, A Theory of Sequence Memory in Neocortex](https://numenta.com/neuroscience-research/research-publications/papers/why-neurons-have-thousands-of-synapses-theory-of-sequence-memory-in-neocortex/).
+For a description of _Spatial Pooling_ in isolation, read [*Spatial Pooling (BAMI)*](https://numenta.com/resources/biological-and-machine-intelligence/spatial-pooling-algorithm/).

+`nupic.torch` is named after the original HTM library, the [Numenta Platform for Intelligent Computing (*NuPIC*)](https://github.com/numenta/nupic).

 Interested in [contributing](CONTRIBUTING.md)?